RoMcGill/grand-park-tutors/README.md

 -   As a Frequent User, I want to get in contact with the site owner and see how I can be more involved in the development of the community I love.

 -  As a Frequent User I want to be able to access the site on all of my devices.

 ## Design
 _____
 ### Colour Scheme

 -   The colour scheme used is Black, White and Alice Blue for great contrast and readability.
-Imagery was used to add extra pops of colour and interest to the basic palette.
+Imagery was used to add extra locationss of colour and interest to the basic palette.

 ![](https://lh5.googleusercontent.com/HPdFnYJd1P_eORpwY7no6FMa6amHfn9V1Rw1tOLmu5_6KlWbZaAC1w4oE4Czw0bRYR_zX2Rz5uXoNp6M3MNZWHTytHyL7_Y9jtXuYe0AEU3yoC8dSGC0F4gO7zlcUGGWNjIlfhfi)